ato-pub/usi.cl.java/README.md

     - the M2M credentials used in testing 3PT
 * application.properties, etc
     - used by the sample apps.
 See content for more info.
-* srcv3/usi and srcv4/usi
+* srcv4/usi
-    - the USI sample app for USI v3 and USI v4
+    - the USI sample app for USI v4
-* srcv3/au and srcv4/au
+* srcv4/au
     - the pre-generated output of wsdl2java (see wsdl target in build.xml)
     - the files are the same for 3PT or PROD so there is no need to regenerate (unless the service definition changes)
-* srcv3/wsdls or srcv4/wsdls
+* srcv4/wsdls
     - UsiService_EEE_stsSS.wsdl (where EEE=3PT or PROD; SS=12 (sha1) or 13 (sha256))
     - contains numerous changes to support *client* side calls
-* srcv3/META-INF or srcv4/META-INF
+* srcv4/META-INF
     - the wsdl definition file consumed by the generated source
 * lib
     - where downloaded jars are put